Human growth hormone (HGH): Does it slow aging?

 - Decrease body fat

-Human growth hormone is also approved to treat adults with short bowel syndrome or AIDS- or HIV-related muscle wasting.
+Human growth hormone is also approved to treat adults with AIDS- or HIV-related muscle wasting.

 What can human growth hormone do for healthy adults?